rafaelbenetti/javascript/README.md

 - Javascript is an interpreted, non typed, single thread and syncronous language |o|.

 ## Interpreted
-- JavaScript is interpreted at runtime by the client browser.
+- Javascript is interpreted at runtime by the client browser.

 ## Non typed
 - Javascript is a non typed language.